jfcloutier/karma_agency/notes/agency/actions.md

 ## Intents

 A CA can at most *intend* to take action; an intent is not guaranteed to be realized.
 After all, a CA participates in a collective and there is only one agent that the collective animates.
-Simultaneous intentions to act coming from multiple CAs must be resolved so that only one course of action, hopefully beneficial to all CAs, is carried out by the agent at any point in time.
+Simultaneous intents to act coming from multiple CAs must be resolved so that only one course of action, hopefully beneficial to all CAs, is carried out by the agent at any point in time.

 An intent (to act) by a CA consists of